-- identified by law as a life-shortening congenital condition - shown by medical evidence to be likely to reduce your life expectancy (or the life expectancy of people in general with the same condition) below the age of 65.
+You may also be able to make a withdrawal if you were born with a condition that is not one of the conditions listed above, but is shown by medical evidence to be likely to reduce your life expectancy (or the life expectancy of people in general with the same condition) below the age of 65.

 You can apply by making a withdrawal request.
-You'll also need to do all of the following:
+You'll also need to do the following:

-- give a statutory declaration to acknowledge that you understand the consequences of making the withdrawal - provide a medical certificate (such as a doctor's certificate) that you have such a condition - provide medical evidence that the condition is lifeshortening for you or for people in general with the same condition.
+- give a statutory declaration to acknowledge that you understand the consequences of making the withdrawal - provide a medical certificate (such as a doctor's certificate) that you have a life-shortening congenital condition; and - if your condition is not one of the conditions listed above, provide medical evidence that the condition you have is life-shortening for you or for people in general with the same condition.